Murad-pitafi/Smart-city-management/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please submit a pull request.
+If you have any suggestions, improvements, or bug fixes, kindly please submit a pull request.

 ## License